micoxion/AttoviaWiki/content/L'vad/Attovia/Literature/Recording of an Unnamed Drakonos.md

 > [!quote] Recording of an Unnamed Drakonos
 > Two Drakonos stand in a cold gray room, a third lies slumped in a metal chair, her arms and legs strapped to the chair's.
 Between her and the two currently in discussion is a thin table with several unknown, sterile looking instruments.
 > "A dissenter?
 That one?"
 The Blood Drakonos, as crimson as his kind come, questions the smaller and thinner Savra.
-> In a high reedy voice the pale green Drakonos responds "Just listen to this **[[Meyda-work||Worked]]** Ledger."
+> In a high reedy voice the pale green Drakonos responds "Just listen to this [[Exouse Ledger]]."
 > He places a dull purple [[Minor Stone]] onto a white disc atop the nearby table.
-The tell tale buzz of a **Worked** Ledger starting its output can be heard before the quality becomes perfectly clear and the apparent voice of the slumped prisoner begins to speak.
+The tell tale buzz of a **Exouse** Ledger starting its output can be heard before the quality becomes perfectly clear and the apparent voice of the slumped prisoner begins to speak.
 >
 > ---
 > *A fellow unnamed told me once, that the light we shed was once as natural as [[Attovia (Planet)|Protos]] believed.
 A gentle but far reaching luminance that was soft but potent.
 It is hard to imagine such ceaseless light could have once been a pleasant comfort...*